Mandala Capital’s Sector Specialist, Hiten Varia, breaks down the Art and Science of Sales – in terms of business-to-business (B2B) transactions.

-Sales – or the process of selling -- is often perceived as a matter of building and managing relationships.
-Most Sales professionals treat it as an art, and for many decades, that approach worked fine.
+Sales – or the process of selling – is often perceived as a matter of building and managing relationships.
+Most Sales professionals treated the transaction as an art form, and the approach worked for many decades.

-However, in recent years, intensive focus on making Sales a measurable process, combined with much improved consumer understanding thanks to the real-time availability of information about your company and its products, has led to a perception change.
-Increasingly, there is realization that Sales is a process that necessarily blends both science and art, but that it needs to now tilt more toward the former.
+However, in recent years, intensive focus on making Sales a measurable process, combined with an improved consumer understanding (as a result of real-time availability of information about your company and its products), has led to a shift in perception.
+Increasingly, there is a realization that Sales is a process that necessarily blends both Art and Science, but to focus more on the latter.

 Demystifying the Sales Process

-There are myriad of issues with the traditional “relationship” approach to selling that can result in a lower rate of success.
+There are myriads of issues with the traditional “relationship” approach to selling which can result in a lower success rate.

-For instance, it can take considerable time to develop qualified leads.
-Even when leads are generated, your resulting pipeline may be inadequate.
-Plus, your team may be tempted to close inappropriate deals simply because they are the “easier” ones.
-These issues could be overcome by deploying the following “more scientific” elements of an effective Sales process:
+For instance, it can take a considerable amount of time to develop qualified leads.
+Even though leads are generated, your resulting pipeline may also be inadequate.
+On top of that, your team may be tempted to close an inappropriate deal simply because they are “easier”.
+These issues can actually be prevented by deploying the following (more-scientific) elements of an effective Sales process:

-I can tell you that using a more “scientific” process such as this can benefit your business in many profound ways.
-You’ll enhance your chances for success, increase the breadth and depth of customer engagement, find it much easier to make internal support resources available, and ultimately achieve far stronger customer validation.
+Using a more “scientific” process such as this can benefit your business in many ways like enhancing your chances for success, increasing the breadth and depth of customer engagement, finding it much easier to make internal support resources available, and ultimately achieving much stronger customer validation.

 The core process of Sales engagement methodology involves three stages:

 A robust prospecting process will help in opening new doors and leads.
 Lead nurturing will help in strengthening the rate of success.
-Nurturing involves time and patience to build the relationship with a goal to gain the business, when the customer makes the decision to buy.
 In the pipeline stage, one aims to close the deal with clearly defined terms and timelines.

-Account planning involves gaining deeper understanding of the issues involved with the customer and finalizing the Value Proposition for that opportunity.
-One needs to define the power base of the organization to understand the decision makers, the strategic influencers, and the account’s buying motion.
-Further, one needs to identify the selling strategy, and develop a time-bound opportunity map with exceedingly clear milestones.
+Account planning involves gaining a deeper understanding of the issues involved with customers and finalizing the Value Proposition for that opportunity.
+One needs to define the power base of the organization to understand its decision makers, strategic influencers, and the account’s buying motion.
+Furthermore, one needs to identify the selling strategy, and develop a time-bound opportunity map with clear milestones.

 Account planning is the stage that involves careful thinking and deep insight.
 This stage is analogous to setting up a battle plan prior to execution.
-Failing to set this up properly leads to aborted and unsuccessful sales cycles.
+Failing to set this up accurately and precisely, will lead to multiple aborted and unsuccessful sales cycles.

 Opportunity Planning requires four deliberate actions.
-First, identifying what each of the individual selling steps to close will be on each of your opportunities.
-Second, developing a plan to create a sense of urgency for deploying the solution in the mind of the customer.
-Third, comprehending the competitors you face in seeking this account and developing action points to counter them is essential at this stage.
-Finally, closing the deal involves confirmation of a mutually agreed-upon engagement plan, finalizing a contract including terms and rules of engagement, and building utmost trust in your ability to deliver the solution.
+Firstly, identifying the individual selling steps to closing the deal will be on each of your opportunities.
+Secondly, developing a plan to create a sense of urgency for deploying the solution in the customer’s mind.
+Thirdly, comprehending the competitors faced and developing action points to counter them.
+Finally, closing the deal which involves confirmation on a mutually agreed-upon engagement plan, finalizing a contract including terms and rules of engagement, and building the utmost trust in your ability to deliver the solution.

 Essential Tools of the Scientific Sales Process

 The overall effectiveness of your Sales process will be significantly enhanced once you institute and use the appropriate Sales tools for making your process more scientific.
-By that I mean tools like Value Proposition, Competitive Strategy, Engagement Plan, and Effective Negotiation.
-The appropriate use of such Sales tool requires continuous and intensive training to sales team as we have practiced at EFRAC.
+This includes Value Proposition, Competitive Strategy, Engagement Plan, and Effective Negotiation.
+The appropriate use of such Sales tool requires continuous and intensive training for the Sales team as we have practised with EFRAC.

-Building out your competitive positioning strategy is another tool to win the opportunities.
-The first principle of competitive positioning is “get there first.”
-If you cannot be there first, though, which can and will happen, resolve the following key questions in order to move the opportunity forward:
+Building your competitive positioning strategy is another tool to winning opportunities.
+The first principle of competitive positioning is by “getting there first.”
+If you cannot be there first (which can and will happen), refer to the following key questions in order to move the opportunity forward:

 Some useful tactics that can be used for competitive positioning include:

-Effective Negotiation is another critical tool for any great sales process.
-Negotiation involves dialogue between two or more sets of people who are intending to reach a win-win outcome.
-To improve your negotiating capabilities, keep these bedrock principles in mind:
+Effective Negotiation is another critical tool for any great Sales process.
+Negotiation involves dialogue between two or more sets of people who are intending to reach a win-win situation.
+To improve your negotiating capabilities, keep these principles in mind:

 To make all this happen, you just need to start, then continuously improve.
 For help getting started on applying the above principles to make your Sales process more scientific and effective, just remember the famous quote by Zig Ziglar: